Timuel Black

 Timuel Dixon Black Jr. (December 7, 1918 – October 13, 2021) was an American educator, civil rights activist, historian and author.
-A native of Alabama, Black was raised in Chicago, Illinois and studied the city's African American history.
+A native of Alabama, Black was raised in Chicago, Illinois, and studied the city's African-American history.
 He was active in the Civil Rights movement of the 1960s, most notably participating in Dr. Martin Luther King Jr.'s Chicago Freedom Movement during 1965 and 1966.
-Black was part of a coalition of Black Chicagoans which worked to elect Chicago's first African–American mayor, Harold Washington in 1983, and he mentored a young Barack Obama, the future U.S. president, on building a political base on Chicago's South Side.
+Black was part of a coalition of Black Chicagoans that worked to elect Chicago's first African-American mayor, Harold Washington, in 1983, and he mentored a young Barack Obama, the future U.S. president, on building a political base on Chicago's South Side.

 Biography

 Early life and family

 Timuel Dixon Black Jr. was born on December 7, 1918, in Birmingham, Alabama.
-Black's great-grandparents were slaves and his grandparents were born as slaves and freed by the Emancipation Proclamation; his parents were sharecroppers.
-Black described his father, Timuel Dixon Black Sr. and mother, Mattie (née McConner) as having taken part in the Great Migration.
-In his memoir, Sacred Ground, Black writes that his parents "migrated twice."
-Their first move was "from tenant farms where they chopped cotton to the market town of Florence, Alabama, and then on from there to the city of Birmingham," where his "daddy worked for Bessemer Steel."
-Their second migration was to Chicago in order "to be able fight back against white attackers, to get better jobs and be able to vote, and to get a better education for their children."
+His great-grandparents were slaves and his grandparents were born as slaves and freed by the Emancipation Proclamation; his parents were sharecroppers.
+Black described his father, Timuel Dixon Black Sr., and mother, Mattie (née McConner), as having taken part in the Great Migration.
+In his memoir, Sacred Ground, Black writes that his parents "migrated twice".
+Their first move was "from tenant farms where they chopped cotton to the market town of Florence, Alabama, and then on from there to the city of Birmingham", where his "daddy worked for Bessemer Steel".
+His parents' second migration was to Chicago in order "to be able fight back against white attackers, to get better jobs and be able to vote, and to get a better education for their children."

 Education and military service

 Black grew up in Chicago's Bronzeville neighborhood.
-For school, Black attended Burke Elementary School, Englewood High School, Wendell Phillips Academy High School and later graduated from DuSable High School in June 1937.
+He attended Burke Elementary School, Englewood High School, Wendell Phillips Academy High School and later graduated from DuSable High School in June 1937.
 After high school, Black worked for Robert Cole’s Chicago Metropolitan Assurance Company; later leaving Chicago to work at Greenbaum Tannery in Milwaukee, Wisconsin.
 In 1952, Black graduated from Roosevelt University, where he earned a bachelor's degree, and he later earned a master's degree from the University of Chicago.
 Black served in World War II, and he received four Battle Stars, the Croix de Guerre, and the Legion of Honour.

 Career

 Black began his career as a teacher.
-After receiving his bachelor's degree, Black began working at Roosevelt High School in Gary, Indiana in 1954.
+After receiving his bachelor's degree, Black began working at Roosevelt High School in Gary, Indiana, in 1954.
 Black relocated back to Chicago in 1957 and began teaching at his alma mater, DuSable High School until 1959.
 Black worked as a social worker.
 During the 1960s, Black was president of the Negro American Labor Council (Chicago Chapter) and an organizer of Chicago participation in the 1963 March on Washington.
 During the 1963 Chicago municipal elections, Black unsuccessfully challenged Claude Holman, Chicago's 4th ward aldermen who was aligned with Mayor Richard J. Daley and with Chicago Public Schools superintendent Benjamin Willis.